valensupport/valensupport.github.io/pages/customer_specific_apis_json.md

 All products, trademarks, registered trademarks, trade names, service marks and company names mentioned herein are the property of their respective owners.

--   InsureRight® Platform is a trademark of Valen® Analytics.
 -   cURL and libcurl are Open Source/Free Software.
 The cURL license is copyrighted by Daniel Stenberg 1996 - 2013, <https://curl.haxx.se/docs/copyright.html>